LionelDraghi/smk/docs/cmd_line.md

    > smk
    to rebuild

-Queries :
+Commands :
+   build        : run the build
-   -rs  | --read-smkfile  : shows Smk understanding of a Smkfile -rl  | --read-last-run : shows what smk knows about the previous runs
+   status       : shows what smk knows about the previous runs
+                  (commands, sources and targets) read-smkfile : shows Smk understanding of a Smkfile clean        : remove all targets files reset        : remove all local Smk files (equivalent to rm .smk.*) version      : put Smk version help | -h    : this message
-                               (commands, sources and targets) -lr  | --list-runs     : list runfiles in current directory -ls  | --list-sources  : list sources, except system files -lt  | --list-targets
+   -lr  | --list-runs     : list runfiles in current directory -ls  | --list-sources  : list sources, except system files -lt  | --list-targets
-          --clean         : remove all targets files
-          --reset         : remove all local Smk files (equivalent to rm .smk.*)
-          --version       : Smk version
-   -h   | --help          : this message
-   -b   | --build         : run the build
-   NB : when no query is given, --build is assumed
+   NB : when no command is given, build is assumed

 Options :
    -a   | --always-make     : unconditionally make all targets